yhau1989/JavaScript-BackEnd-Test-Apply-Digital/README.md

 ## Init project (dev mode)

-1. use node v22
+1. Use Node.js v22
-2. yarn install
+2. Run `yarn install`
-3. create an fill .env file with the information received in the mail
+3. Create and fill the `.env` file with the information received in the mail
-4. yarn test:cov
+4. Run `yarn test:cov`
-5. yarn start:dev
+5. Run `yarn start:dev`
-6. import postman config received in the mail
+6. Import Postman configuration received in the mail
-7. happy testing api 🙂
+7. Happy testing API 🙂

 ## Docker

-1. create docker-compose.yml
+1. Create `docker-compose.yml`
-2. fill docker-compose.yml file with the information received in the mail
+2. Fill `docker-compose.yml` file with the information received in the mail